Buying a home in Dubai for the first time: What you need to know

 That’s due to a variety of reasons.
 Planned communities offer more space and supportive services like schools, supermarkets, pharmacies and medical centres built into the infrastructure.
 There are also unique amenities designed specifically for residents.

-Planned communities in Dubai vary in size and price range and include buildings like villas, townhomes, apartments or some combination of these three.
+Planned communities in Dubai vary in size and price range and include buildings like villas for sale in dubai, Townhouse for sale, 5 bedrooms villas for sale in Dubai By Crypto or some combination of these three.

 DAMAC Hills 2

 Others first-time buyers will enjoy communities with more high-intensity leisure pursuits.
-DAMAC Hills 2 (formerly known as AKOYA) features a water park with wave surfing, plus splash pads and water-centric playgrounds for children.
+DAMAC Hills 2 (formerly known as AKOYA) - ( villas for sale in Damac hills 2 ) features a water park with wave surfing, plus splash pads and water-centric playgrounds for children.
 There’s also a basketball court, a cycling track, a jogging track, a go-kart circuit, paintball facilities, a petting farm and an outdoor cinema that appeals to all ages.